Ozoni (New Year’s Mochi Soup)

 Step 2

-Grill mochi for 5 minutes or until it becomes puffy.
+Grill mochi until it becomes puffy.

 How to make ozoni.